yashyawale/Student-Result-Management-System/README.md

 1) Unzip the SRMS
 2) Import the Database  with name srms
-3) Run the peoject with XAMP using Apache Server.
+3) Run the project with XAMP using Apache Server.

 Demo  Student Id Details :